Seegene unveils the world's first unattended PCR automation, igniting a global diagnostic paradigm shift at ADLM 2025

 Earlier this year, CURECA™ attracted strong interest at ESCMID Global 2025, one of Europe's leading clinical microbiology and infectious disease congresses.
 To strengthen its R&D and manufacturing capacity in the United States, Seegene has established local subsidiaries, including Seegene Technologies and Seegene CURECA.

-"CURECA™ and STAgora™ are more than just diagnostics equipment or software—they represent a new global standard that will redefine diagnostics in clinical settings around the world.
-We will continue to share the many technological assets we've built over the years and based on this foundation, we are committed to driving fundamental innovation across the global diagnostics ecosystem."
+"CURECA™ and STAgora™ are more than just diagnostics instrument or software—they represent a new global standard that will redefine diagnostics in clinical settings around the world.
+We will continue to share the many technological assets we've built over the years and based on this, we are committed to driving fundamental innovation across the global diagnostics ecosystem."
 Said Daniel Shin, Executive Vice President, Chief of Global Sales & Marketing at Seegene.

 Disclaimer